-First-Year Living-Learning Communities are designed to provide first-year students with a common living and learning experience within their fields of interest.
+First-Year Living-Learning Communities are designed to provide first-year students with a common living and learning experience within a selected field of interest.
 Students in the program will be housed together by community in the residence halls and will be required to attend monthly activities and events related to the themes, to participate in student-created programs and service projects, and to write papers reflecting on their learning experiences.
-In addition, students will be required to enroll in at least one of the designated courses within their communities each semester.
+In addition, students will be required to enroll in a first-year seminar connected to their communities in the fall semester.

 Hood College offers the U.S. Army Reserve Officers’ Training Program (ROTC) in association with the Military Science Department of McDaniel College.
 See Course Offerings for more information.

 Hood students may study abroad in approved programs in virtually every part of the world.
 All students intending overseas study should make application at least one year in advance of the proposed study.
 Students should consult with the Hood College Study Abroad Coordinator as soon as they determine they wish to study abroad.

 The College encourages students to study abroad during the junior year.
 Some sophomores study abroad because of compelling program or personal reasons, and in rare instances the College permits seniors to study abroad in the fall semester.

 The College requires language majors to study abroad unless they reside for two years in one of the language houses.
 Language students ordinarily enroll in programs abroad that offer instruction in the local language.
 Hood has formal associations with several established overseas programs, including those offered by Junior Year France (Paris), Dickinson College (Toulouse), University of Seville, Seoul Women’s University and the University of Mainz, among others.